JhnW/STM32F411E_Disco_Example_AudioDeviceUSB/README.md

 - Press user button again to back audio play.
 - Unused audio mode will play/record zero signal - silence.

-I tested this solution only on Linux system (Ubuntu 18.04).
+I tested this solution only on Linux system (Ubuntu 18.04 and Ubuntu 20.04).
 Microsoft system don't like USB Audio Class so it couldn't work out-of box.

 ------------